 1” is the most common width for the hardware, although ½” and ¾” options are available as are 1¼” to 1½” on the larger end of the spectrum.
 Make sure you have all the needed hardware in the same size.
 In addition, make sure this size will allow the strap itself to snugly yet still easily pass through the hardware.
 We used 1”.

 - Stitch in place along each long folded edge and across each end.
-If desired, you can add a line of seam sealant, such as Dritz Fray Check along the cut ends of the webbing.
+If desired, you can add a line of seam sealant along the cut ends of the webbing.

 - The first step is to thread one raw end of the strap through the center bar of the slider.